DennisKehrig/brackets-show-whitespace/README.md

-# Show Indentations in Brackets
+# Show Whitespace in Brackets

-[Brackets](http://brackets.io/) extension to visualize indentations (spaces and tabs at the beginning of lines) like [Sublime Text](http://www.sublimetext.com/) does.
-Adds an entry called "Show Indentations" to the View menu, the shortcut is Command-Shift-W (or Ctrl-Shift-W on Windows).
+[Brackets](http://brackets.io/) extension to visualize whitespace (spaces and tabs) like [Sublime Text](http://www.sublimetext.com/) does.
+Adds an entry called "Show Whitespace" to the View menu, the shortcut is Command-Shift-W (or Ctrl-Shift-W on Windows).
 The state is remembered next time you start Brackets.

 This extension overwrites `Line.getHTML` (part of [CodeMirror](http://codemirror.net/)) and modifies its output.
-Spaces in the indentation are wrapped as `<span class="cm-space indentation"> </span>`.
-CodeMirror itself already handles tabs simililarly, this extension turns those into `<span class="cm-tab indentation"> </span>` if they are part of the whitespace starting a line.
+Spaces in the indentation are wrapped as `<span class="cm-space dk-leading"> </span>`, normal spaces as `<span class="cm-space dk-normal"> </span>`.
+CodeMirror itself already handles tabs similarly, this extension turns those into `<span class="cm-tab dk-leading"> </span>` if they are part of the whitespace starting a line and `<span class="cm-tab dk-normal"> </span>` otherwise.

 The styles are defined in `main.less` which is compiled to CSS and loaded into Brackets when loading the extension.

-Indentations in inline editors are visualized as well.
+Whitespace in inline editors is visualized as well.

 ## Install

 Clone the extension into the disabled extensions folder of Brackets:

-    git clone git://github.com/DennisKehrig/brackets-show-indentations.git brackets/src/extensions/disabled/ShowIndentations
+    git clone git://github.com/DennisKehrig/brackets-show-whitespace.git brackets/src/extensions/disabled/ShowWhitespace

 Create a link to enable the extension:

-    ln -s ../disabled/ShowIndentations brackets/src/extensions/user/ShowIndentations
+    ln -s ../disabled/ShowWhitespace brackets/src/extensions/user/ShowWhitespace

 ## Changelog

+### 2012-11-14

+Changed the name to "Show Whitespace" as all whitespace is visualized now.

 ### 2012-06-29